Holding Pattern Visualizer

 Holding pattern practice is now part of the instrument currency requirements (every 6 months, instrument-rated pilots must execute 6 instrument approaches and practice intercepting and tracking a NAVAID, as well as holding procedures).
 This handy pocket-sized tool may be used as a refresher on the ground, as well as a quick-reference guide in flight.

 A perfect learning tool for experienced instrument pilots, students, and convenient instructional aid for flight instructors.
-Made from durable plastic in the USA.
+Made in Korea.

 We Also Recommend